Skip to Main Content

 Q: I am trying to borrow a title, but it is always on loan.
 This title is on our reading list and I believe the library should consider purchasing more copies.

-A: We are very happy to accept suggestions to enhance our collections, for more information please see the Recommend a Resource LibGuide
+A: We are very happy to accept suggestions to enhance our collections.
+For more information please see the Recommend a Resource LibGuide

 Q: How do you determine how many print copies are purchased for the library?